Timdark/weather-station/README.md

 # Weather-station

-This project is arduino internet weather station with inside temperature.
-Project is coded VS code.
+This project is about arduino internet weather station with inside temperature.
+Project is coded using VS code.

 ## Hardware